LD-SDM: Language-Driven Hierarchical Species Distribution Modeling

-In order to incorporate species-specific embeddings into SDM, it is necessary to reformulate the SDM problem.
-Previous approaches to SDM~\cite{mac2019presence,cole2023spatial,lange2023active} tried to answer the question, ``which species are likely to be found at a given location?".
-In contrast, our approach to SDM models, ``which locations are likely for a given species to be found?".
-Assuming uniform prior over the species distribution~\cite{mac2019presence,lange2023active}, this is an equivalent formulation as before.
+Previous approaches to SDM~\cite{mac2019presence,cole2023spatial,lange2023active} tried to answer the question, ``Which species are likely to be found at a given location?''
+However, to incorporate species-specific rich information into SDM, it is necessary to reformulate the SDM problem.
+Therefore, in this paper, we reformulate the SDM problem as ``Which locations are likely for a given species to be found?''
+Assuming uniform prior over the species distribution~\cite{mac2019presence,lange2023active}, this is an equivalent formulation.
 But by doing so, we can now incorporate a variety of information, including species-specific embeddings or any other metadata, which opens up new opportunities for more accurate modeling.
 Alternatively, this formulation makes it easier to incorporate unseen species that were not present in the training data.

 Previously, SDMs were trained using environmental features while ignoring the geographic location aspect.
 Recently, several works showed the benefit of incorporating geographic locations in various applications including SDM~\cite{cole2023spatial,botella2018deep,tang2018multi} and fine-grained image classification~\cite{ayush2021geography,mac2019presence,chu2019geo}.
 A series of works~\cite{bonev2023spherical,rußwurm2023geographic} proposed spherical harmonics representation of geographic location.
 Inspired by these works, we propose to use the Spherical Fourier Neural Operators (SFNO's)~\cite{bonev2023spherical} as a geographical and environmental feature extractor for SDM.